asuh/front-end-windows/readme.md

 #### VSC Forks

-I recommend using [VSCodium](https://vscodium.com/) because it strips away the telemetry and tracking that Microsoft/GitHub integrates into VSCode.
+I recommend using [VSCodium](https://vscodium.com/) because it strips away the telemetry and tracking that Microsoft/GitHub integrates into VS Code.
 However, [VSCodium has issues with extensions](https://github.com/VSCodium/vscodium/wiki/Extensions-Compatibility) like Live Share, so keep that in mind.

     choco install vscodium

 There's a ton of great tutorials and articles, such as [VS Code Docs](https://code.visualstudio.com/docs/introvideos/basics).

-Because of the rise of AI since CoPilot and the release of ChatGPT, there are multiple projects that take an approach treating AI as a primary integration.
+Because of the rise of AI since Copilot and the release of ChatGPT, there are multiple projects that take an approach treating AI as a primary integration.
 I've tried multiple of these editors and they're interesting and helpful if you are good at your craft and can request the right approaches.

 [Chris Coyier wrote about various code editors in 2025](https://frontendmasters.com/blog/notes-on-the-code-editors-with-ai-landscape/).